Trading Shoppees open at Tanger Outlet Center in Blowing Rock

 In an earlier interview with the Tanger Outlets general manager, Ronnie Marks explained that many outlet malls around the nation are exploring different combinations of stores for their shopping centers since their traditional tenants, the large brand manufacturers, are migrating an increasing amount of their sales and distribution to online platforms and away from brick-and-mortar storefronts.

 In the case of the Blowing Rock center, Marks said they are looking to feature more local businesses.
-Village Pharmacy, a unit of Boone Drugs, recently moved to Tanger from its previous location at The Foley Center, and Doc’s Rocks gem mine and its sister attraction, Appalachian Fossil Museum, opened in January after several years at a smaller location at Mystery Hill.
+Village Pharmacy, a unit of Boone Drugs, recently moved to Tanger from its previous location at The Foley Center, and Doc’s Rocks gem mine and its sister attraction, Appalachian Fossil Museum, opened in January after several years at a smaller, Mystery Hill location.

 (0) comments